fluree/docs.flur.ee/content/db_intro.md

 1. Create an actual database user for the chat user(s).
 Permissions are only applied for database users.
 2. Link the `person` entities we created to the datbase user(s) using a `ref` (reference) attribute so we can traverse the graph from the `person` entity to the `_user` database user entity.
 3. Create rules to enforce the above desired permissions.
-4. Create an assignable role that contains these rules so we can eassly add the role to our chat user(s).
+4. Create an assignable role that contains these rules so we can easily add the role to our chat user(s).
 5. Assign the new role to the user(s).

 Permissions are controlled with database users, which are stored in `_user`.
 When we created a person account for `jdoe` and `zsmith` in the above transaction, these were within the `person` table we also created, and were not database users.